Class: Search

 sorts = []

-sort_columns.select do |sort_column_combined|
+sort_columns.each do |sort_column_combined|

 sort_column_fq, sort_order = sort_column_combined.split